Skip to main content

 Nash guarantees the following path if the delivery is completed.

-CREATED ->ASSIGNED_DRIVER -> PICKUP_ENROUTE -> PICKUP_ARRIVED -> DROPOFF_ENROUTE -> DROPOFF_ARRIVED -> DROPOFF_COMPLETE
+CREATED -> ASSIGNED_DRIVER -> PICKUP_ENROUTE -> PICKUP_ARRIVED -> DROPOFF_ENROUTE -> DROPOFF_ARRIVED -> DROPOFF_COMPLETE

 This means if a delivery reaches DROPOFF_COMPLETE we guarantee the other statuses before that will exist in the same order presented.
 Note you can have more statuses than these, but they will preserve their relative order and will always exist.
 We do this by inferring some statuses from providers, even if they do not provide them.
-For example, if a fleet doesn’t support the Dropoff Arrived status but they send us a Dropoff Complete one, then we will inject the Dropoff Arrived status right before adding Dropoff Complete.
+For example, if a provider doesn’t support the Dropoff Arrived status but they send us a Dropoff Complete one, then we will inject the Dropoff Arrived status right before adding Dropoff Complete.
 This helps our API partners build workflows on top of the guaranteed status order.

 Important to know